Temple of Nadura – A Mysterious Roman Temple Left to Die

 We recommend combining the Temple of Nadura with other Kharga Oasis attractions for a comprehensive Western Desert experience.
 Reaching this remote site requires careful planning and appropriate transportation.

-Most visitors access the temple through organized Western Desert tours that include professional drivers familiar with desert navigation and safety protocols.
+Most visitors access the temple through organized Tours to Egypt’s Western Desert that include professional drivers familiar with desert navigation and safety protocols.
 The journey from Al Kharga takes approximately 45 minutes by four-wheel drive vehicle, passing through varied desert landscapes.

 Best Times for Photography